Kerry is hiking

 After my bone scan, I was due an urgent CT, but that wasn’t going to happen anytime soon.
 I felt like no one was helping me to do anything.
 I started organising a private CT when a nurse happened to ask how my back was, while writing notes.
 I said I was in agony with back pain and pins and needles in my left foot.
 Next thing I knew, she got advice and they sent me an ambulance.

 At the hospital, it took 15 hours before I was properly seen, which involved being pushed between A&E and a short stay ward.
-I had an MRI and was told I would be transferred to a specialist hospital for emergency spinal surgery.
+I had an and was told I would be transferred to a specialist hospital for emergency spinal surgery.
 I had a pathological fracture of T12 and needed 8 screws and 2 rods to stop me becoming paralysed.
-And then I finally received a CT scan which confirmed the extent of my disease – it was in my spine, ribs, pelvis and lungs.
+And then I finally received a which confirmed the extent of my disease – it was in my spine, ribs, pelvis and lungs.

 I was so angry that I wasn’t listened to and diagnosed sooner, especially as I was very aware of the symptoms - I felt let down.
 My GP, the hospital, palliative care… everyone thought someone was doing something and no one was.
 I felt completely abandoned.